JiatianWang/Human-Activity-Recognition-with-Smartphones-data-prepare-and-analysis/README.md

 4,Appropriately labels the data set with descriptive variable names.

-5,From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5,From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.(showing in Data_new_2.txt)